Several Health Centers Will Distribute Free Naloxone Throughout Pa.

 The nasal spray and the auto-injector will be the two types of naloxone available.

-You’ll need a prescription from your health care physician, or you’ll need to print out a standing order online.
+You’ll need to print out a standing order online.
+A prescription is not needed.

 Click here to see the list of distribution locations in the area.
 You can find more information on the giveaway at pa.gov/guides/opioid-epidemic/#GetNaloxone.